 Adhesive mats aren’t meant to replace waterproofing products for tile.
 Avoid using them for floors, ceilings, fireplaces, steam rooms, shower floors, and surfaces that will be submerged in water.

-• Prior to installing the backsplash adhesive mat, clean the wall well to remove dirt, grease, peeling paint or anything that would prohibit the mat and tile adhering properly.
+• Prior to installing the backsplash adhesive mat, clean the surface to remove dirt, grease, peeling paint or anything that would prohibit the mat and tile adhering properly.

 • Remove any nails, hooks, etc. on the wall.